Irakli Gruzinsky: Family

-Prince Irakli was married to Tamara (24 January 1852 – 1933), daughter of Lieutenant-General Prince David Chavchavadze.
-Tamar, a lady of honour to the Empress of Russia, was a prominent socialite and philanthropist.
+Prince Irakli was married to Tamara (24 January 1852 – 1933), daughter of the Georgian Prince David Chavchavadze, who was a Lieutenant General in the imperial army.
+She was a lady of honour to the Empress of Russia, as well as a prominent socialite and philanthropist.
 She first became known to the larger public at the age of two when she was part of the Chavchavadze family abducted and held in captivity for ten months by Imam Shamil's men in 1854 during the Crimean War.

 Of the couple's four children only two daughters survived into adulthood: